Gunman shoots man dead, injures woman in front of Paris hospital | Law-Order

 An unidentified gunman shot dead a man and injured a woman on Monday in Paris before fleeing on a motorcycle, in what the local mayor said appeared to be a private quarrel and not terrorism-related.

 The two were shot in front of a hospital which also serves as a COVID-19 vaccination centre in the upmarket 16th arrondissement of the French capital.
-The injured woman is being treated for her wounds in the hospital, a police source said.
 "It is not a terrorist attack, it was probably a case of score-settling," Francis Szpiner, mayor of the 16th arrondissement, told reporters.

-The Paris prosecutor has opened a murder investigation, a spokesman said.
-Police union official Rocco Contento told BFM television there had been an argument between the gunman and the woman, who has been identified as a security official at the hospital, and that a man who tried to intervene was then shot.
+The Paris prosecutor's office, which has opened a murder investigation, said the man who was killed was 33 years old and had a police record.
+The woman, also 33 years old, was in a critical condition in hospital.
+The prosecutor said there appeared to be no link between the two victims and that the dead man had been targeted by the gunman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)